vanyog/Students_Import/DATA_PROCESSING.md

 ## Grade Levels

-_In case you choose a column of your file_, the detection is based on the Grade Level **title** (see _School Setup > Grade Levels_), example using the default Grade Levels coming with RosarioSIS:
+_In case you choose a column from your file_, the detection is based on the Grade Level **title** (see _School Setup > Grade Levels_), examples using the default Grade Levels coming with RosarioSIS:

 - `Kindergarten` => detected
 - `2nd` => detected